 Since its founding, the Western Justice Center Foundation has developed a number of programs designed to teach peaceful conflict resolution to children, youth, parents, teachers, administrators, and community members.
 Included among these programs are the Children’s Workshop, the Models of Unity Program, court workshops, the Peer Mediation Invitational, and Creative Classroom Management, which Nelson says is “for K-6 teachers to infuse conflict resolution education throughout the curriculum and to maximize child-centered problem solving.”

-Last year, the foundation collaborated with the Pasadena Police Department and Los Angeles County Bar Association Dispute Resolution Services to launch a mediation and dialogue program designed to improve relationships between the police department and the community.
+In the past, the foundation collaborated with the Pasadena Police Department and Los Angeles County Bar Association Dispute Resolution Services to launch a mediation and dialogue program designed to improve relationships between the police department and the community.
 The program provides opportunities for citizens and members of the Pasadena Police Department to engage in open dialogue through mediation sessions.
 It combines individual mediations of citizen complaints against the police with larger dialogues between community members and members of the police department.

 “It is tremendously rewarding to help people and groups resolve conflict of all kinds through consultation, mediation, and dialogue,” says Nelson, whose goal is “to always have a win-win situation rather than a win-lose situation.”